 In systems with decentralized control, tasks are created and maintained locally in distributed information nodes (i.e., nodes which require information for various missions).
 Likewise, services are created and maintained in sensor nodes.
 Hence, the allocation scheme will here have to find a suitable allocation and configuration of services that are distributed.
-One means to handle this problem is the contract net protocol (see, e.g., [22]) which represents tasks and service as agents.
-Task agents (managers) announce tasks to be solved and service agents respond with bids reflecting the cost (expressed in, e.g., time or energy) the enclosing system will suffer if selecting the service.
+One means to handle this problem is the contract net protocol (see, e.g., [22]) which represents tasks and services as agents.
+Task agents (managers) announce tasks to be solved and service agents (contractors) respond with bids reflecting the cost (expressed in, e.g., time or energy) the enclosing system will suffer if selecting the service.

 An example with decentralized control is [23] where a multi-target tracking problem for decentralized fusion on multiple platforms is addressed.
-Expressed in our framework, there is only really one task (which also is constant): maximizing expected measurement accuracy on the system on all targets.
+Expressed in our framework, there is really only one task (which also is constant): maximizing expected measurement accuracy on the system on all targets.
 The services are the platforms themselves which each can take measurements of one target at a time.
 For complexity reasons, the allocation scheme in this case approximates the optimal solution.
 The resulting allocation of sensor platforms to targets is achieved after some cooperative work performed by the sensor platforms.
+We also do not require a strong coupling between specific fusion and management nodes.